Alfresco/alfresco-helm-charts/charts/alfresco-repository/docs/subsystems.md

 Creating the subsystem's secret:

-Place all the configuration files in a folder on uyour local system.
+Place all the configuration files in a folder on your local system.
 Sample files can be extracted from the S3 AMP file.
 For more details on the content of the files check out the [Alfresco S3 connector doc](https://docs.alfresco.com/aws-s3/latest/config/#content-store-subsystems#).